Division (military): World War II

 The divisional system reached its numerical height during the Second World War.
+Beside the infantry and cavalry divisions created since Napoleonic era, new division types appeared during the Second World War, such as airborne, tank, mechanized, motorized.

-The Soviet Union's Red Army consisted of more than a thousand division-sized units at any one time, and the number of rifle divisions raised during the Great Patriotic War of 1941–1945 is estimated at 2,000.
-Nazi Germany had hundreds of numbered and/or named divisions, while the United States employed up to 91 divisions.
+The Soviet Union's Red Army consisted of more than a thousand division-sized units at any one time, and the number of rifle divisions raised during the Great Patriotic War of 1941–1945 is estimated by David M. Glantz as 482.
+Nazi Germany had hundreds of numbered or named divisions, while the United States employed up to 91 divisions.

 A notable change to divisional structures during the war was completion of the shift from square divisions (composed of two brigades each with two regiments) to triangular divisions (composed of three regiments with no brigade level) that many European armies had started using in World War I. This was done to increase flexibility and to pare down chain-of-command overhead.
 The triangular division structure allowed the tactic of "two forward, one back", where two of the division's regiments could engage the enemy with one regiment in reserve.

 All divisions in World War II were expected to have their own artillery formations, usually (depending upon the nation) the size of a regiment.
 Divisional artillery was occasionally seconded by corps-level command to increase firepower in larger engagements.

 During the war the US also used regimental combat teams, whereby attached and/or organic divisional units were parceled out to infantry regiments, creating smaller combined-arms units with their own armor and artillery and support units.
 These combat teams would still be under divisional command but had some level of autonomy on the battlefield.

 Organic units within divisions were units which operated directly under divisional command and were not normally controlled by the regiments.
 These units were mainly support units in nature, and included signal companies, medical battalions, supply trains and administration.

 Attached units were smaller units that were placed under divisional command temporarily for the purpose of completing a particular mission.
 These units were usually combat units such as tank battalions, tank-destroyer battalions or cavalry-reconnaissance squadrons.